Al Hoceima

 7 comments

-1. AL HOCEIMA was my village experienced as a punishment in the summer of 1972...
-The Treasurer was Garry (I don't know what happened to him), I was his assistant treasurer, while I was supposed to become Treasurer that season.
-But Serge Trigano put a spanner in the works for me, to the point that the head of the bursar in Paris, François Hubert (now deceased), passing by, asked me to understand what had happened in Assinie (where I had opened with Henri Jaouen (now deceased) and Gilbert Picard at the bursar) so that Serge Trigano "took a dislike to me in the same way"..)
-Irène Clemer who had recruited me (now deceased) had just told me that I was too young (21 years old) and that it would be for later..
-It was in 1973 (the Manial in Cairo) where I was the youngest bursar of the club that season, according to Paris!
-So much so that this season at AL HOCEIMA I have forgotten the names or even the faces of all the GO'S dependent on the Bursar!
-But I brought back some striking memories of those 6 months: with a nice and attentive village chief, a muscular, strong man, Claude Besson (now deceased) who is also the father of the filmmaker, Luc Besson, who was a kid (a teenager of 12/13 years old) he had spent his summer with Us in Al HOCEIMA.
-With a very nice animator too, Jean Viviani (now deceased).
-In my memories of this large village of huts, the presence at the toilets, several mornings in a row... it was just the two of us brushing our teeth... me and "Kiki Caron", then a big star of French swimming, who was invited by the Mediterranean club at the same time as Jacques Secrétin, French table tennis champion!
-And then I always think of AL HOCEIMA when I hear Michel Fugain singing the hit of the moment that we heard in the village "on the holiday highway", it was undoubtedly a lucky day... a beautiful story 1972!!
-Yes, memories of Morocco where we, the executives of the "stock exchange", had the chance and the possibility of participating in collective meetings in Agadir, Marrakech...
-Yes, memories, memories!!
+1. Al Hoceima was my village, experienced as a punishment in the summer of 1972… The bursar was Garry (I don't know what became of him), I was his assistant bursar, even though I was supposed to become bursar that season.
+But Serge Trigano put obstacles in my way, to the point that the head of the bursar's office in Paris, François Hubert (now deceased), passing by, asked me to understand what had happened in Assinie (where I had done the opening match with Henri Jaouen (now deceased) and Gilbert Picard in the bursar's office) that Serge Trigano had "taken such a dislike to me"...).
+Irène Clemer, who had recruited me (now deceased), had simply told me that I was too young (21 years old) and that it would come later… It did in 1973 (the Manial in Cairo) where I was the youngest bursar of the club that season, according to Paris!
+So much so that during that season in Al Hoceima, I've forgotten the names, let alone the faces, of all the GOs (Gentils Organisateurs) who worked for the commissary!
+But I brought back some vivid memories from those six months: with a friendly and attentive village chief, a strong, muscular man, Claude Besson (now deceased), who was also the father of filmmaker Luc Besson, who, as a young boy (12 or 13 years old), had spent his summer with us in Al Hoceima.
+And with a very friendly activities coordinator, Jean Viviani (also now deceased).
+In my memories of that large village of huts, I remember being in the restrooms several mornings in a row... it was just the two of us brushing our teeth... me and "Kiki Caron," then a big star of French swimming, who was a guest of Club Med along with Jacques Secrétin, the French table tennis champion!
+And then I always think of Al Hoceima when I hear Michel Fugain singing the hit song of the moment that was playing in the village on the holiday highway.
+It was undoubtedly a lucky day… a beautiful story from 1972!!
+Yes, memories of Morocco where we, the "stock exchange" executives, had the chance and the opportunity to participate in group meetings in Agadir, Marrakech… Yes, memories, memories!!

-Present at Club Med in 1972 or 73 with Claude Besson
+I was at Club Med in 1972 or 73 with Claude Besson,

 Jean Sébastien Laussac

 2. I was also in Al Hoceima that summer, under the direction of Claude Besson.
-I belonged to the theater troupe that Serge Trigano himself had wanted, according to what I was told, and I depended on the Animation directed by Jean Viviani (very nice).
+I belonged to the theater troupe that Serge Trigano himself had wanted, or so I'm told, and I was part of the Entertainment team run by Jean Viviani (a very nice guy).

-I remember Kiki Caron too, a guest of the Club... and her competition in the pool in a speed race against Gianni, the lifeguard, not at all keen to take on this challenge (more of a macho type) but so pushed by the GM and GO that he really had no choice!
-Guess who won... hands down.
-Secrétin, another guest of the Club, performed there in an exhibition against Vincent Purkhardt, another table tennis champion.
+I also remember Kiki Caron, a guest of the Club… and her competition in the pool, a speed race against Gianni, the lifeguard, who wasn't at all keen on taking on this challenge (rather macho of a man), but so pushed by the GMs and GOs that he really didn't have a choice!
+Guess who won… hands down.
+Secrétin, another guest of the Club, was performing an exhibition match against Vincent Purkhardt, another table tennis champion.

-In short, good memories, atmosphere of the film "Les Bronzés" exactly that!
+In short, good memories, the atmosphere of the film "Les Bronzés" was spot on!

-1. Yes, I was there too, but I looked after the Viviani children, and was often with Luc Besson who was a little bored.
-There were no young people there.
+1. Yes, I was there too, but I was looking after the Viviani children and was often with Luc Besson, who was getting a bit bored.
+There weren't any young people there.
 My first club.

-4. Yes, I was there too, but I looked after the Viviani children, and was often with Luc Besson who was a little bored.
-There were no children.
+4. Yes, I was there too, but I was looking after Viviani's children and was often with Luc Besson, who was getting a bit bored.
+There weren't any children there.
 My first club.

 5. Hello,

-I am from Al Houciama and I am writing a book about the history of tourism, using the Club Med and the Quémado -Mohamed V complex as examples.
-I would be grateful if you could help me with (photos, notable events, etc.)
+I am originally from Al Hoceima and I am writing a book about the history of tourism, using Club Med and the Quémado-Mohamed V complex as examples.
+I would be grateful if you could help me with photos, information about significant events, etc.

 Leave a comment